John M. Slaton: Personal life

 Slaton married Sarah Frances Grant on July 12, 1898.
 She was the daughter of Captain William D. Grant.

 Career

-Slaton joined John T. Glenn and started the law firm Glenn & Slaton.
+Slaton joined John T. Glenn and co-founded the law firm Glenn & Slaton.
 Slaton represented Fulton County in the Georgia House of Representatives from 1896 to 1909.
 He was the Speaker of the Georgia House from 1905 to 1909.
 He represented the 35th District of the Georgia Senate from 1909 to 1913.
 He also served as President of the senate from 1909 to 1911.

 After Governor Hoke Smith was elected to the U.S. Senate in 1911, Slaton was appointed acting governor and served in that capacity from 1911 to 1912.
 Slaton was later elected to the governorship for a non-consecutive second term from 1913 to 1915.

+In 1913 Slaton paroled Mose Houston, the convicted murderer of Delia Green, after serving but twelve years of his life sentence.

 Leo Frank trial

 In 1915, Slaton commuted the sentence for Leo Frank from death to life imprisonment.
 "I can endure misconstruction, abuse and condemnation,... but I cannot stand the constant companionship, of an accusing conscience which would remind me that I, as governor of Georgia, failed to do what I thought to be right....
 It means that I must live in obscurity the rest of my days, but I would rather be plowing in a field than to feel that I had that blood on my hands."